juancastillo0/leto/README.md

 ## Server example

-A fullstack Dart example with Flutter client and Leto/Shelf server can be found in https://github.com/juancastillo0/leto_graphql/chat_example
+A Leto/Shelf server example with multiple models, code generation, some utilities and tests can be found in https://github.com/juancastillo0/leto/tree/main/leto_shelf/example

 # Packages